 Keywords: Chemokine CCL2, chemokine CCL5, mesenchymal stem cells, rheumatoid arthritis

 |How to cite this article:|

-Alavi M, Tavakkol-Afshari J, Shariati-Sarabi Z, Shabgah AG, Ghoryani M, Ghasemi A, Mohammadi M. Intravenous injection of autologous bone marrow-derived mesenchymal stem cells on the gene expression and plasma level of CCL5 in refractory rheumatoid arthritis.
+Alavi M, Tavakkol-Afshari J, Shariati-Sarabi Z, Shabgah AG, Ghoryani M, Ghasemi A, Mohammadi M. The significant suppressive effect of intravenous injection of autologous bon marrow-derived mesenchymal stem cells on the gene expression and plasma level of CCL5 in patients with refractory rheumatoid arthritis.
 J Res Med Sci 2020;25:111

 |How to cite this URL:|